← Back to projects

 PropertyDetail

-PatternStrategy — each layer2_action dispatches to a dedicated builder (_build_passthrough, _build_review_record, _build_mapping)
+PatternStrategy.
+Each layer2_action dispatches to a dedicated builder (_build_passthrough, _build_review_record, _build_mapping).

-Tuple DiscriminatorReturns (mapped, None) or (None, review) — exactly one is non-None, enforced by contract
+Tuple DiscriminatorReturns (mapped, None) or (None, review).
+Exactly one is non-None, enforced by contract.

-Count InvariantThe runner verifies mapped + review == total, so the tuple contract guarantees no records are lost
+Count InvariantThe runner verifies mapped + review == total.
+The tuple contract guarantees no records go missing.

 Code Showcase 2

-Many-to-Many Taxonomy Expansion
+Many to Many Taxonomy Expansion

 python